 Brooke serves as the primary point of contact for the Master’s program at the Center, for prospective students, administrative committee members and faculty.
 She’ll likely be the first person you meet when you connect with us about the program and will be smiling at you as you are handed your diploma.
-Brooke plays a key role in the program and curriculum management process, and maintains ongoing engagement with our alumni in the field.
+As the master's program manager, Brooke plays a key role in the program and curriculum process, and maintains ongoing engagement with our alumni in the field.
 Brooke is passionate about program development, student affairs, and assessment.

 Dennis F. Thompson is the Alfred North Whitehead Professor of Political Philosophy Emeritus at Harvard University, and the founding director of the university-wide Center for Ethics and the Professions (now the Edmond J. Safra Center for Ethics).
 He has also been a professor of public policy in the Kennedy School of Government.
 Thompson’s books include: Restoring Responsibility: Ethics in Government, Business, and Healthcare; and most recently The Spirit of Compromise: Why Governing Demands It and Campaigning Undermines It (co-authored with Amy Gutmann).

 Benjamin Tolchin, MD, MS is a fellow in clinical neurophysiology and epilepsy at Brigham and Women’s Hospital and a member of the Hospital Ethics Committee.
 During his neurology residency at Columbia University Medical Center, he designed and implemented an ethics curriculum for his fellow residents, and served as the resident representative on the American Academy of Neurology’s Ethics, Law, and Humanity Committee.
 Previously he completed his medical doctorate at Harvard Medical School and his undergraduate studies at Harvard College, with a concentration in philosophy.